 The Find and Connect Website, launched in 2011 for Forgotten Australians and Former Child Migrants, drew on the resources in Finding your own way to bring together historical resources relating to institutional 'care' in South Australia.
-You can use this website to find information about policies, public figures and legislation.

 Finding your story: a resource manual to the records of the stolen generations in Victoria, 2005, also available online.

-Aboriginal people are often the best source for Aboriginal family history.
+Aboriginal people themselves are often the best source for family history.
 Families, friends and communities are invaluable sources of information.
 Approaching Aboriginal organisations is also a useful way to start.
 The State Library holds a wide cross section of information about South Australia and its people, some of which relates to Aboriginal people, but specific information regarding families can sometimes require broad research.